Publications

 Time in Rutland - The authors of this work have agreed that this site can host Addenda.

-Towers & Bells of Devon - The late John Scott kindly agreed to the publication of the Addenda data-sheets to this work, and James Clarke will continue to do the same.
+Towers & Bells of Devon - The late John Scott had kindly agreed to the publication of the Addenda data-sheets to this work, and James Clarke continues to provide them.

 Bell Towers and Bell Hanging, an appeal to Architects